 On a continue effort to consolidate all settings into the Settings app, Windows 10 now brings the full Disk Cleanup functionality to Settings > Storage > Free up space now.

-The Temporary files has always been part of the Settings app, but with the new change you can delete even more temporary files.
+The Temporary files have always been part of the Settings app, but with the new change you can delete even more temporary files.

 In the Sound settings page, Windows 10 build 17074 is bringing some design tweaks and new links to other settings.
 There’s also a new “App volume and device preferences” page to help you customize your audio experience.